The Sending

-The Sending is the sixth novel in the Obernewtyn Chronicles by Australian author Isobelle Carmody, and is the penultimate book in the series.
+The Sending is the seventh novel in the Obernewtyn Chronicles by Australian author Isobelle Carmody, and is the penultimate book in the series.
 It was originally intended to be the final book, but this was changed to allow Carmody to elaborate plot strands without it becoming too long.
 The book follows the journey of Elspeth as she is finally called to set out on her fated quest to destroy the computermachines before they unleash a second apocalypse.
 The book was published in Australia and the United States on 31 October 2011, and was released in the United Kingdom in July 2012.

 Composition

 Originally the book was intended to be the last book in the series, with American publisher Random House to publish it in two volumes, the other being called The Red Queen.
 However it was announced in December 2010 that it would become the penultimate novel, with The Red Queen to be the final book.
 Carmody stated that the reason behind this decision was that the one volume was far too long, and such a split allowed her to elaborate on plot strands she had had to cut down.

 Carmody announced on 27 March 2011 that the book was officially finished.
 The book was released on 31 October 2011 in Australia.